jadenseangmany/cse-15l-lab-reports/lablog1.md

 ```

    The command I just entered combines (or concatenates) the `Hello.java` file and the `README` files, then prints it out, which is why it printed out the contents of both of those files.
+I added comments on the lines that started printing out the contents of the corresponding files.
 It can print out any amount of files when specified.
 We are still in the `lecture1` directory, and this is not an error.